Top 9 Worst Nuclear Disasters In the World of All Time

 Photo AP |

-The 2011 Japan tsunami and earthquake devastated northeastern Japan, resulting in an outcome of around 15,000 deaths and thousands of injuries and missing people.
+The 2011 Japan tsunami and earthquake devastated northeastern Japan, killing approximately 15,000 people and leaving thousands injured and missing.

-It was the worst earthquake in Japan's history and one of the worst tsunamis to strike the world in recorded history.
-To make a terrible situation even worse, the earthquake resulted in meltdowns at nuclear power plants in the country's Fukushima Prefecture.
-The meltdown directly resulted in the deaths of two people.
-The handling of the disaster, which many in the public perceived to be slow and inadequate, caused a massive uproar both in Japan and abroad.
-Like Chernobyl, the Fukushima disaster further deteriorated the world's faith in nuclear power.
-Several countries around the world, such as Germany and Italy, vowed to either close their nuclear power plants or cease building any new ones.
-However, in some countries such as India and Russia, nuclear power still reigns strong.
+It was the worst earthquake in Japanese history, as well as one of the worst tsunamis in recorded history.
+To make matters worse, the earthquake caused meltdowns at nuclear power plants in the country's Fukushima Prefecture.
+Two people were killed as a direct result of the meltdown.
+The disaster's handling, which many in the public perceived as slow and inadequate, sparked a massive uproar both in Japan and abroad.
+The Fukushima disaster, like Chernobyl, eroded the world's trust in nuclear power.
+Several countries around the world, including Germany and Italy, have pledged to either close or stop building new nuclear power plants.
+However, nuclear power remains dominant in some countries, including India and Russia.

 3. Windscale on October 10, 1957 (Level 6)